Coronavirus Job Retention Scheme (updated 14th July 2020))

 Guidance for employees, employers and businesses in providing advice about the COVID-19.

-On the 29th May the Chancellor, Rishi Sunak, announced more details about the extension to the Coronavirus Job Retention Scheme (CJRS), with the key details outlined below for you.
+Key details about the extension to the Coronavirus Job Retention Scheme (CJRS) are outlined below for you.

 From 1 July 2020, you’ll have the flexibility to bring previously furloughed employees back to work part-time – with the government continuing to pay 80% of wages for any of their normal hours they do not work up until the end of August.
 This flexibility comes a month earlier than previously announced to help people get back to work.